Patchethium/Celosia/train/README.md

 ## Evaluate

-We randomly sample 10% from the dataset to calculate the bleu score.
+We randomly sample 2.5% from the dataset as the test set to calculate the WER (Shown below as PER for Phoneme Error Rate).

 ```bash
 python eval.py {lang} {checkpoint_path}